HEaslea/SDE_Notes/GENERAL/UP and RUNNING VIM and NEOVIM.md

 What you're looking at is Vim's default configuration directories.
 When we install a plugin, you want to add that plugin's directory to your `runtimepath`.

 Let's first, make a directory, where we'll be installing all these lovely plugins.
-Back the fuck out of neovim or vim:
+Back out of neovim or vim:

 In command prompt/terminal write:
 `mkdir %VIMCONFIG%\pack\bundle\start`.